Capture of Gawilghur: Assault

 This was largely the case when Arthur Wellesley's army attacked Gawilghur.
 Lieutenant Colonel Kenny, of the 11th Regiment of Foot succeeded in taking the Outer Fort, and led the assault on the Inner Fort, supported by flank companies of the 94th Regiment of Foot, and sepoys from Major General James Stevenson's division.
 At the same time, the 74th and 78th Highlanders diverted the attention of the defenders by false attacks from the south.

 After the bombardment commenced on 12 December, the assault on the 14th might have been doomed to failure in the narrow passageways of the Inner Fort had it not been for the bravery of an officer of the 94th.
 Captain Campbell and his Light Company made a "daring ascent ...on the seemingly impossible southern face."
 They were then able to open the gates of the inner fort for the main force.
 The British had 132 casualties, while the Maratha's casualties amounted to 1200, including the deaths of Manoo Bapu and the Killedar, Beni Singh.

 Aftermath

 When the Second Anglo-Maratha war ended, Gawilghur was returned to the Maratha Empire, although it was never again used as a stronghold.

 Popular culture

 Lady Elizabeth Longford, in her book Wellington, the Years of the Sword, quotes Jac Weller whose opinion of Gawilghur was that 'three reasonably effective troops of Boy Scouts armed with rocks could have kept out several times their number of professional soldiers'.

-The capture of Gawilghur was dramatized in Sharpe's Fortress by Bernard Cornwell, although credit for the breakthrough was given to Cornwell's fictional character Richard Sharpe, not Captain Campbell.
+The capture of Gawilghur was dramatized in Sharpe's Fortress by Bernard Cornwell, although credit for the breakthrough was given to Cornwell's fictional character Richard Sharpe, not Captain Campbell, though Campbell is featured in the novel.